vtereshkov/umka-lang/spec.md

 #### Map types

 A map is a collection of items of a single type indexed by unique values, called *keys*, of another type.
-The key type cannot be an interface type.
+The key type must be comparable, i.e., the `==` and `!=` operators must be applicable to operands of this type.

 Syntax: